top of page

 Put blobs of the paint spaced out on the paper, then take your straw and hold it over the blob (without touching).
 Blow firmly and your paint will spread out, magically creating ghosts shapes.

-If you blow firmly there will be some splatter - that's OK, it can be the ghosts in the night sky!
-Let the paint dry, then use a marker pen to give them some features.
+Let the paint dry, and then use a marker pen to give them some features.

 For more playful and creative learning ideas visit: